Critical evaluation: Learning outcomes

 After completing this tutorial, you will be able to:

-You can download a PDF of the whole tutorial (without interactive elements such as the Learning Exercises).
+You can download a PDF of the whole tutorial (without interactive elements such as the Learning exercises).

 Competencies

-If you are a foundation pharmacist, this tutorial may help you meet competencies from the RPS framework including:
+If you are a foundation pharmacist, this topic may help meet certain competencies from the RPS framework including:

 Continuing professional development